-• when the pupils use the school's network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
+- When the pupils use the school's network to access the internet they are protected from inappropriate content by our filtering and monitoring systems.
 However many pupils are able to access the internet using their own devices and data plans.
-To minimise inappropriate use, as a school we address Internet Safety as part of our digital learning.
-As a school it is hoped that all members of the school community will be responsible users of digital technologies, who understand and follow school / academy policy.
+To minimise inappropriate use, all members of the school community will be responsible users of digital technologies, who understand and follow school / academy policy.
 However, there may be times when infringements of the policy could take place, through careless or irresponsible or, very rarely, through deliberate misuse.
-Our procedures are clearly stated in our Online Safety Policy.
+Our procedures are clearly stated in our Online Safety Policy. - Keyham Barton will work with RM Plc via Safety Net plus to ensure that systems to protect children are reviewed and improved. - If staff or children discover unsuitable sites, the URL must be reported to the Computing Lead or a senior member of staff. - Keyham Barton broadband access includes filtering appropriate to the age and maturity of children.
+Senior staff will ensure that regular checks are made to ensure that the filtering methods selected are appropriate, effective and reasonable.